ewindisch/git-functions/README.md

 _THIS DOES NOT WORK CURRENTLY_

-# OpenActions - Github Actions Clone
+# Git Functions, an open GitHub Actions runtime

 This implements the Github Actions workflow API, allowing a developer to test Github Actions on a